nodet/git-check/readme.md

 and is Unlicensed <http://unlicense.org/>.
 ```

-When a git configuration option `check.branches` exists, it is assumed to be a
+When a git configuration option `check.branches.[remote]` exists (e.g.
+`check.branches.origin`), it is assumed to be a regex that matches the
-regex that matches the branches that should be considered.
-All other branches
+branches that should be considered when checking against this remote.
+All
-in `origin` will be ignored.
-This is intended to speed-up the script when
+other branches in that remote will be ignored.
+This is intended to speed-up
-there are many branches, as each takes around 1/10th of a second to check.
+the script when there are many branches, as each takes around 1/10th of a
+second to check.
 This can be ignored with the `-n` option.

 Example:
 ```